PAGEON Logo

 Adding personal insights or stories can make your informative speech more relatable and memorable.
 When you share your own experiences, you create a connection with your audience.
 They see you as someone who understands the topic on a deeper level.
 This approach also helps you stand out as a speaker.

 Think about moments in your life that relate to your topic.
-For example, if youâre discussing the impact of sports on mental health, you could share how playing a sport helped you manage stress or build confidence.
+For example, if you're discussing the impact of sports on mental health, you could share how playing a sport helped you manage stress or build confidence.
 These personal touches make your informative speech unique and engaging.
-Your audience will appreciate the authenticity and may even feel inspired by your story.

 Practicing your delivery is the final step in creating a successful informative speech.
 Even the most well-written speech can fall flat without proper delivery.
 Rehearsing helps you build confidence and ensures that your message comes across clearly.